Banana Bread Recipes: Classic, Buttermilk, and Light & Fluffy (3 Ways)

 Pour into a greased loaf pan.

-Bake for 1 hour or until a toothpick comes out clean.
+Bake about 1 hour or until a toothpick comes out clean.

 Ingredients